Einstein metrics, their moduli spaces and stability: Manifolds with Killing spinors

 Semmelmann--Wang--Wang \cite{SWW20} gave a topogical lower bound on the Hilbert coindex by constructing eigentensors of $\LL$ from harmonic forms.

 \begin{theorem} Let $(M^6,g, J)$ be a Gray manifold.
 Then $\coind(g)\geq b_2(M)+b_3(M)$. \end{theorem}

-In particular, all known examples of Gray manifolds are unstable, and a simply connected \emph{semistable} Gray manifold must be a rational homology sphere.
-Schwahn \cite{Sch22b} showed that this bound is sharp for the homogeneous examples, while Solé-Farré \cite{cohom1coindex} improved the lower bound to $\coind(g)\geq4$ for the Foscolo--Haskins metrics on $S^3\times S^3$.
+In particular, all known examples of Gray manifolds except $S^6$ are unstable, and a simply connected \emph{semistable} Gray manifold must be a rational homology sphere.
+Schwahn \cite{Sch22b} showed that this bound is attained for the homogeneous examples, while Solé-Farré \cite{cohom1coindex} improved the lower bound to $\coind(g)\geq4$ for the Foscolo--Haskins metrics on $S^3\times S^3$.

 The proof of Theorem \ref{thm:NK} uses the same idea as that of Theorem \ref{thm:KEsemistable}.
 A harmonic $2$-form on a strict nearly Kähler manifold has to be a section of $\Lambda^{1,1}_\R T^\ast M$, which is isomorphic to $\Sym^+T^\ast M$.
-Similary, a harmonic $3$-form must be a section of $\Lambda^{2,1}_\R T^\ast M\cong\Sym^-T^\ast M$.
+Similarly, a harmonic $3$-form must be a section of $\Lambda^{(2,1)+(1,2)}_\R T^\ast M\cong\Sym^-T^\ast M$.
 The involved bundle isomorphisms are not parallel under $\nabla$, but under the canonical connection $\nabla^{\mathrm{c}}$.
 These isomorphisms interchange the Hodge Laplacian with the standard Laplacian of $\nabla^{\mathrm{c}}$.
 A comparison formula between $\LL$ and this standard Laplacian finally shows that a harmonic form is mapped to a destabilizing $\LL$-eigentensor.

 The space of IED of Gray manifolds was studied by Moroianu--Semmelmann \cite{MS11}.

 \begin{theorem} Let $(M^6,g)$ be a Gray manifold.
 Then

 where $\Delta$ is considered on primitive co-closed real $(1,1)$-forms.
 The last eigenspace corresponds to the space of infinitesimal deformations of the nearly Kähler structure. \end{theorem}